applied-systems-biology/jipipe-website/content/documentation/graph-editor.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-The graph editor allows you to edit the processing steps of a [graph compartment](/documentation/graph-compartment).
+The graph editor (pipeline editor) allows you to edit the processing steps of a [graph compartment](/documentation/graph-compartment).
 Its user interface is separated into three sections:

 1. **The analysis graph** contains the processing steps (also referred as algorithms)